dmberry/Oxford_TSA_Question_Master/README.md

 This document provides the official user guide and technical information for the Oxford TSA Question Master, a standalone HTML application designed to help students practise for the University of Oxford's Thinking Skills Assessment (TSA) test.
 The software provides an interactive, timed environment using official past papers.

+This software is not affiliated with either Oxford University or the Cambridge Assessment group.
+It is provided for individual use only.

 ## Introduction

 The Thinking Skills Assessment (TSA) is a pre-interview admissions test for applicants to certain courses at the University of Oxford.
 It is designed to test problem-solving and critical thinking skills under timed conditions.